casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

      - there are several ways to do this
           - If using macOS, open terminal and type
               ```
-            tail +2 wt.tabular | cut -f 20 |  uniq > wt_geneId.txt
+            tail +2 wt_peaks.tabular | cut -f 20 |  uniq > wt_geneId.txt
               ```
               where wt.tabular is the annotated peaks output from ChIPseeker for wt and wt_geneId.txt is the txt file that is going to be created containing unique gene names.
 Make sure wt.tabular is in the directory you are currently in.

           -  Another way is using excel.
 Open the file using a text editor, then copy and paste everything in the file into an excel sheet.
-We want the *geneName*, so copy the *geneName* column and copy and paste it into another sheet.
+Delete the header row.
+We want the *geneId*, so copy the *geneId* column ( the last column) and copy and paste it into another sheet.

   ![Extract geneId in excel](img/16-excel-extract-geneId.png)

                -  To remove duplicates, highlight the whole column, click on the "Data" tab, then click on the remove duplicates button.
-Save this sheet as a txt file called wt_genes.
+Save this sheet as a txt file called wt_geneId.

 ![Extract geneId in excel](img/17-excel-extract-geneId.png)